 As a general rule, the following requirements must be met:

-A Firearms Officer may interview the applicant or their parent or guardian, who must first agree and consent to the conditions under which the minor may use firearms, before a minor's licence will be issued.
+Prior to a minor's licence being issued, a Firearms Officer may interview the applicant, their parent or guardian.
+They must first agree and consent to the conditions under which the minor may use firearms.

-Conditions may be placed on the licence.
-For example, some supervision may be required when the minor uses a firearm.
+Conditions may be placed on the licence by the CFO.
+For example, supervision may be required when the minor uses a firearm.

 The minor's licence will expire on the holder's 18th birthday or the expiry date shown on their licence, whichever comes first.